c4tom/DreamDevBox/docs/maintenance/remove-the-devilbox.rst

 Dumps will end up in ``backups/``.

-Shutdown the Devilbox
+Shutdown the DreamDevBox
 ---------------------

-Before attempting to backup any file system data, make sure the Devilbox is properly shutdown.
+Before attempting to backup any file system data, make sure the DreamDevBox is properly shutdown.

 .. code-block:: bash